Magda Szabó: Writing career

 In 1975, Szabó published a collection of plays titled Az órák és a farkasok ("The Wolf Hours").
 She published two more dramas in 1984, Erőnk szerint ("According to Our Strength") and Béla Király ("King Béla").

 Her novel Az ajtó (The Door) was published in 1987 and would become one of her most famous works worldwide.
 The novel revolves around the relationship between two women, one a prominent Hungarian writer much like Szabó herself, and the other her cryptic housekeeper.
 Claire Messud writes in the New York Times that reading The Door, has completely changed her outlook on life while Cynthia Zarin, contributor to The New Yorker, calls it "a bone-shaking book."
 The Door was translated into English in 1995 by Stefan Draughon and again in 2005 by Len Rix.

 Lucy Jeffery discusses how Szabó’s descriptions of the domestic in Iza's Ballad, Katalin Street, and The Door convey the impact of Hungary's troubled political history on the concept of the home/homeland.
 Jeffery suggests that 'as Szabó interweaves politics, creativity, and the domestic, her novels become politically motivated acts of breaking an enforced silence.'
 In their discussion of Szabó's well-known novel Abigél, Lucy Jeffery and Anna Váradi highlight the importance of the identity of the Hungarian nation to Szabó, arguing that it is one of the novelist’s prevailing themes.
 Jeffery and Váradi conclude their article by remarking that 'In Abigél, Szabó demonstrates that in the wake of Trianon, negotiations between the distinctiveness of Hungarian cultural identity on the one hand and a uniform, systematised global space on the other produce divisive and inconclusive results that lead to a split definition of Hungary as Nagymagyarország and Hungary as Magyarország.'

 Death

-She died in her home in Debrecen while reading.
+She died in her home in Kerepes, near Budapest, while reading.